blutz/ninteen-thirty-four/wp-content/plugins/redirection/readme.txt

 == Upgrade Notice ==

-= 2.3.3 =
-* Full WordPress 3.5+ compatibility!
-Note that this contains database changes so please backup your data.

-= 2.4 =
-* Another database change.
-Please backup your data

 = 3.0 =
 * Upgrades the database to support IPv6.
 Please backup your data and visit the Redirection settings to perform the upgrade
 * Switches to the WordPress REST API